George Peabody: Death

 Peabody died in London on November 4, 1869, aged 74, at the house of his friend Sir Curtis Lampson.
 At the request of the Dean of Westminster, and with the approval of Queen Victoria, he was given a funeral and temporary grave in Westminster Abbey.

 His will provided that he be buried in the town of his birth, South Danvers, Massachusetts (now Peabody).
 Prime Minister William Ewart Gladstone arranged for Peabody's remains to be returned to America on HMS Monarch, the newest and largest ship in the Royal Navy, arriving at Portland, Maine, where they were received by US Admiral David Farragut.
-He was laid to rest in Harmony Grove Cemetery, in Salem, Massachusetts, on February 8, 1870.
+He was buried in Harmony Grove Cemetery, in Salem, Massachusetts, on February 8, 1870.
 Peabody's death and the pair of funerals were international news, through the newly completed trans-Atlantic underwater telegraph cable.
 Hundreds of people participated in the ceremonies and thousands more attended or observed.